SARe: Structure-Aware Generative 3D Fragment Reassembly: Method

 \subsection{Query-Point Conditioning}

-To instantiate the conditional point-set generation in Sec.~3 with a scalable and point-aligned conditioning interface, we represent each fragment by a fixed-budget set of \emph{query points} sampled from its dense point set.
-Concretely, for fragment $i$ we first obtain a dense point set via importance sampling, and then select $M_i$ query points using Farthest Point Sampling, yielding $\mathcal{Q}_i=\{q_{i,m}\}_{m=1}^{M_i}$ with $\mathcal{Q}_i\subset\mathcal{P}_i$ and enforce a per-object total budget $M=\sum_{i=1}^{K} M_i$, where $M_i$ is allocated proportional to the fragment surface area.
+To instantiate the query-level formulation in Sec.~3, we represent each fragment by an area-adaptive set of surface queries under a fixed object-level sampling budget.
+Concretely, for fragment $i$ we first sample a dense surface point set via importance sampling, and then select $M_i$ query points using Farthest Point Sampling, yielding $\mathcal{Q}_i=\{q_{i,m}\}_{m=1}^{M_i}$ with $\mathcal{Q}_i\subset\mathcal{P}_i$.
+The allocation satisfies $M=\sum_{i=1}^{K}M_i$, with $M_i$ proportional to the fragment surface area.
+Here, $M$ controls the sampling density rather than the architectural dimension, allowing the backbone to process variable-length query sets.
 For each query point, we keep its input-frame coordinate and normal $(q_{i,m}^{in},n_{i,m}^{in})$ and apply a positional encoding $\gamma(\cdot)$~\cite{Tancik2020FourierFeatures,Mildenhall2020NeRF}.
 To capture local fracture geometry beyond sparse coordinates, we leverage a pretrained and frozen shape encoder ShapeVAE~\cite{Zhao2025Hunyuan3D2} to perform query-based tokenization.
-Specifically, for each query location, we extract a query-aligned local geometric token $z_{i,m}$ from fragment surface features.
-To disambiguate repetitive fragments, we inject the fragment identity via a part embedding $e_i$.
-Formally, the conditioning vector for the $m$-th query point of fragment $i$ is
+Specifically, the encoded query locations serve as queries and the dense surface features as keys and values in cross-attention, yielding a geometric latent $\mathbf{z}_{i,m}$ aligned with each $\mathbf{q}^{in}_{i,m}$.
+To preserve fragment membership after concatenating all queries, we add a fragment-ID embedding $\mathbf{e}^{part}_i$ to the queries of fragment $i$.
+We additionally use a binary known-fragment indicator $s_i\in\{0,1\}$, whose embedding $\mathbf{e}^{known}(s_i)$ specifies whether fragment $i$ is supplied as a known condition.
+The conditioning token is

 where $\phi(\cdot)$ denotes a learnable linear projection.
-Aggregating all query points forms a set of point-aligned conditioning tokens $\mathcal{C}=\{c_{i,m}\}$, which will be used to condition the subsequent reassembly dynamics.
-Finally, following the common practice of using a reference fragment~\cite{GARF,PuzzleFusionPP}, we select an anchor fragment (by the maximum $M_i$) and add a binary anchor embedding to its query-point tokens.
+The known-fragment indicator generalizes the conventional single-anchor condition to arbitrary known subassemblies.
+Following the common practice of fixing a reference fragment~\cite{GARF,PuzzleFusionPP}, we select the fragment with the largest $M_i$ as the anchor.
+During first-pass generation, only the anchor is marked as known ($s_i=1$) to fix the global gauge.
+During second-pass refinement, the indicator additionally identifies the verified fragments used to guide second-pass resampling, while the remaining fragments have $s_i=0$.
+Thus, the same conditioning interface supports both single-anchor generation and subassembly-guided refinement.
+Aggregating all query tokens yields the point-aligned condition set $\mathcal{C}=\{\mathbf{c}_{i,m}\}$, which conditions the subsequent reassembly dynamics.